How Long Does It Take, What Degree Do You Need, and More

 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Counter and Rental Clerk or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Counter and Rental Clerks or what courses do I need to take.

-We did a survey to ask other Counter and Rental Clerks what did they major in college or university and here are the most popular majors that came up.
+We also asked Counter and Rental Clerks what did they major in college or university and here are the top 5 most popular majors that came up.

 Many jobs for counter and rental clerks have no specific educational requirements, although some employers prefer applicants with at least a high school diploma or equivalent.
 Counter and rental clerks should have a basic knowledge of mathematics, because they need to be able to make change and count the money in their registers.